AaronConstant/ViewYourLyrics_App/README.md

 ## Project Expectations

 1. **Generate Lyrics**: Users can input a mood and a brief description to generate lyrics for template of song.
-2. **Convert Lyrics to Video**: The generated lyrics are transformed into a video with animated text.
+2. **Convert Lyrics to Video**: The generated lyrics are transformed into a video with basic animated text.
 3. **User-Friendly Interface**: A clean and intuitive UI interaction.

 ---